hybridauth/hybridauth/APPLE.md

 ```

 * The token returned after authentication is a signed JWT.
-Validating the signature is optional (default: true) and requires an a additional library and an additional lookup (@todo caching).
-Validation can be disabled by setting.   `"verifyTokenSignature" => false`.
+Validating requires an a additional library.
+It can be disabled by setting   `"verifyTokenSignature" => false`
-in the Configuration.
+in the configuration.

 * The current default value for `response_mode` is `form_post` (you can overrule it with `query` or `fragment` if you don't have a scope defined).
 If a scope is defined, Apple **always** sends the `code` value as a **POST** request (Facebook and Google return the code as a query parameter).